Uriel-SG/Uriel-Portal/README.md

 The **Uriel Code** is a crypto-code created by Uriel-SG in the 2015.

-- It's pretty easy, but useful if you need a quick encryption.
+- It's pretty simple, but useful if you need a quick encryption.
 - It's easy to use without the application too if you understand how it works.

 The **Uriel Portal** was born to contain the *Uriel Code*.